SBM blog CTA mobile 1

 Here’s how to take advantage of in-app communications and push notifications to enhance your customer experience:

 Create an interactive onboarding flow to help users customize their app experience and drive adoption.
-Besides walking them through key features, you can prompt them to complete their profiles to get personalized content and offers.
+In addition to walking them through key features, you can prompt them to complete their profiles to receive personalized content and offers.

 • Deliver value with contextual messaging.
 For example, if a user receives a fraud alert, you can tell them about the account monitoring service; if they get a low-balance message, you can share information about overdraft protection.